reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 ## Robot Movement
 ### Smart Robot Servo configuration
 The Smart Robot Servo is set on Pin 7 of the Arduino Mega and is configured with `Servo.write` function.
-The moveset of the Smart Robot Servo is defined by the distance given by the HC-SR04 sensors depending on whether the walls are near, far away or in a corner.
+The moveset of the Smart Robot Servo is defined by the distance given by the HC-SR04 sensors depending on whether the walls are near, far away or the robot is in a corner.
 ### Robot Orientation
 The orientation of the robot is defined by the first corner, if the corner is of the rigth side it means that the direction is clockwise and vice versa.